 2. Pitcher Plants

-However, the deeper you go in, you’ll see that that the property is actually quite vast.
+However, the deeper you go in, you’ll see that the property is quite vast.

-In fact, there is a map of O&R Garden (we didn’t follow the map, we just randomly wandered around) right after you head down the ramp of hanging pitcher plants.
+There is a map too (we didn’t follow the map, we just randomly wandered around) right after you head down the ramp of hanging pitcher plants.

-We had one member in our group who is a keen pitcher plant enthusiast, and he was pleasantly surprised with the variety that O&R Garden albeit the conditions of the plants could be better.
+We had one member in our group who is a keen pitcher plant enthusiast, and he was pleasantly surprised with the variety albeit the conditions of the plants could be better.

 3. Geese And Ducks